DMD FAQ

 Upon the successful completion of the program you will be awarded a Doctor of Doctor of Dental Medicine (DMD) degree.

 Yes.
-Students enrolled in the Doctor of Dental Medicine program are eligible to receive federal financial aid.
+Students enrolled in the Doctor of Dental Medicine program are eligible to apply for federal financial aid.

-No, UIC requires that all students submit both an AADSAS and a UIC supplemental application.
+No, UIC requires that all students submit both an AADSAS and a UIC supplemental application to be considered for the program.

 No, we do not accept unofficial DAT scores.
-Our office will wait to receive your score directly from the ADA in your AADSAS application.
+Our office will receive your official score directly from the ADA in your AADSAS application.
+Please do not email us your unofficial DAT score report.
+It will not be accepted.